muhnihadkv/Employee-performance/README.md

 5. **Bell Curve Analysis**:
    - Endpoint: `GET /bellCurve`
    - Description: Provides advice or suggestions on which employees' ratings should be revised based on deviations.

-## Conclusion

-This application provides a comprehensive solution for managing employee performance ratings and distributions.
-By following the setup instructions, you can easily run the application and utilize the provided APIs to manage and analyze employee performance data.